 - You’re eating one within 2 hours of bed every night (make dinner bigger, or realize this is habitual more than true hunger

 Now that you have an idea of where, when, and how snacking might be appropriate on your Whole30, it’s time to prepare!
-(The last thing you want is to be caught hungry without a compliant option.)
+(The last thing you want is to be caught hungry without a compatible option.)

 - Our broad collection of Whole30 Approved on-the-go and emergency foods are great for supporting longer or more active days, unexpected changes to your schedule, or days when you don’t have control over your schedule (like when you’re traveling).

 - This Emergency Food 101 is a great place to start planning your emergency and snack food stash, and gives you TONS of ideas for the perfect Whole30 mini-meal or snack.
-But the easiest way to always have compliant mini-meals on hand is to always make a little extra!
+But the easiest way to always have compatible mini-meals on hand is to always make a little extra!
 Leftovers make great snacks, especially since there’s no prep involved (minus a little reheating, maybe).

 - Finally, keep a few of our Whole30 Approved Great Value Walmart frozen bowls, Grandcestors meals, or True Fare meals in your freezer for those “need something NOW” moments at work, home, school, or your hotel.

 And there you have it; your guide to all things snacking (ahem, mini-mealing) on the Whole30!
 Share your family’s favorite snacks with our community, or get inspiration for your next Whole30, with the hashtag #whole30snack on Instagram.